 Summer School - All failed courses that are needed for graduation are either repeated the following year or semester or are taken through an approved Credit Recovery Program.
-When a course is completed, the student will receive full credit for the course but no grade higher than a S. Summer enrichment courses or repeated courses that were not failed will not be given credit but may be listed as supplemental information on the transcript.
+When a course is completed, the student will receive full credit for the course but no grade higher than a S. Summer school courses receving a grade of an 'S' do not calculate in a student's GPA.
+Summer enrichment courses or repeated courses that were not failed will not be given credit but may be listed as supplemental information on the transcript.